Dahlgren/node-playwithsix/README.md

 ### fetchMods(callback(err, mods))

-Get all metadata about mods available from PlayWithSix
+Get all metadata about mods available from Play withSIX

 ### resolveDependencies(mods, callback(err, mods))

-Calculate needed mods from PlayWithSix for inputed list of mods
+Calculate needed mods from Play withSIX for inputed list of mods

+### search(phrase, callback(err, mods))

+Search Play withSIX for mods with phrase partially matching their mod name or title.